flabbyninja/scratch/scripts/pi-backup/README.md

 When an image is restored to an SD card and booted, it will resize to fill the available space, depending on the size available on the device.

-This is a modified version of a backup script originally written by Kristofer Källsbo (www.hackviking.com, 2017), adding usage details, PiShrink and new configurable parameters.
+This is a modified version of a backup script originally written by Kristofer Källsbo (www.hackviking.com, 2017), with additional usage details, calling out to PiShrink and new configurable parameters for output and shrink behaviour.

 ## Prerequisites